Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 ---

 ## Introduction
+The [OSIRIS](https://osiris-code.github.io/) open-source project aims to provide a Particle-in-cell (PIC) code for laser-plasma physics.
+Given the rigidity of the code, a first attempt at allowing steering during simulations was made.

-The steering module enables runtime modification of OSIRIS simulation parameters without restarting.
+The newly developed steering module enables runtime modification of OSIRIS simulation parameters without restarting.

 Key features include:
 - Dynamic parameter adjustments
 - On-demand checkpoint creation
 - Diagnostic frequency control

-⚠️ **Experimental Status**: Not all exceptions are handled.
-Report issues to the authors.
+⚠️ **Experimental Status**: This code was developed in a short period by an undergrad student.
+It mainly serves as a proof of concept for a definitive future expansion of OSIRIS.
+Not all exceptions are handled.
+Please report issues to the authors.

 ---

 ## 1. Usage
+This module was built on top of the opersource version of OSIRIS and can be downloaded [here](https://github.com/Luis-Nobrega/OSIRIS_with_Checkpoints).
 ### 1.1 Disabling the Module
 Add to config file:
 ```fortran